 Placement is equally important.
 Signage should be placed where the traveler requires information, such as at key decision points along the journey.
 The context of placement also matters.
 As Montello and Sas put it, “A perfectly clear sign may be confusing if it is placed in a sea of competing visual clutter.”

-Two Other Considerations for Healthcare Wayfinding Signage
+Two Other Considerations for Hospital Wayfinding Signage

 Find out what happens before the visit

 As the saying goes, sometimes the left hand doesn’t know what the right hand is doing.
-This is often evident in healthcare wayfinding challenges.
+This is often evident in hospital wayfinding challenges.
 Websites and packets of information provided to patients before a hospital visit do not always align with the signage systems they encounter at the facility, and vice versa.

-A good healthcare signage partner will seek to understand what is communicated with a patient before they ever set foot on hospital grounds.
+A good hospital signage partner will seek to understand what is communicated with a patient before they ever set foot on hospital grounds.
 What terminology is being utilized?
 Which entrance are they being asked to use?
 Which elevator or floor is the patient being routed to?
 Knowing these things in advance can result in a signage system that creates a seamless navigational experience for the patient.

 Pay special attention to the parking ramp